 ArtWorks Loveland is a career accelerator for mid-career visual artists.
 The program has an emphasis on providing time, space and artistic interaction for the creation of challenging visual art in a market driven world.
 The program is a multiphase project spanning 5 to 10 years starting with artist studios in its downtown Loveland building.
-The Erion Foundation founded this non-profit organization in 2011 and plans to have it financially self-sufficient by 2020.
+The Erion Foundation founded this non-profit organization in 2011.
+ArtWorks Loveland is a Erion Foundation legacy partner.

 Colorado Youth Outdoors (CYO) is a family-based program that brings teenagers and their parents together in educational outdoor activities.
 In 2007, CYO acquired Swift Ponds nature area.
 The Erion Foundation funded a portion of an open-air facility named the Erion Pavilion.
 The pavilion is the first structure on the property and will be used primarily as a sheltered learning center for the organization.
 The Erion Pavilion was completed in October 2010.